5 Tips for Resolving Tenant Complaints Peacefully

-- Every Situation Is Unique: People have different personalities and different trigger points, so it can be difficult to gauge how a person will react when met with conflict.
+- Every Person and Situation Is Unique: People have different personalities and different trigger points, so it can be difficult to anticipate how a person will react when met with conflict.

-There are endless things that tenants can complain about.
-Regardless of what the complaint is about, you should not change the manner in which you, as the landlord, respond to the complaint.
+As a landlord, you are a business owner, and therefore, must remain professional in all of your interactions.
+Regardless of what a tenant is complaining about, you should not change the manner in which you, the landlord, respond to the complaint.

-Being understanding, calm and professional will have a huge effect on and your ability to successfully resolve the issue.
+Being understanding, calm and professional will have a huge impact on your ability to successfully resolve the issue.
 While you may have to adjust your response slightly depending on the type of complaint, there are certain steps you should always take.

 Step 1: Listen to the Complaint

-One way to come to a successful resolution is to actually listen to what your tenant is telling you.
-Being respectful and understanding of the tenant's issue may help to keep the tenant calm and will help you be more receptive to their problem.
+One of the best skills anyone can have is to actually listen.
+You need to actually listen to what your tenant is telling you and not assume they are overreacting.
+Being respectful and understanding of the tenant's issue may help to keep the tenant calm and will help you to be more receptive to their problem.

 For example, you may be aware of a small roof leak that occurs in the bathroom when there is a heavy rain.
-If the tenant calls to tell you there is a leak in their bathroom, you may dismiss it as the leak you are already aware of that needs fixing.
+If the tenant calls to tell you there is a leak in their bathroom, you may dismiss it as the leak you are already aware of.

-If a tenant feels as though you are never available, they will be easily frustrated.
+If a tenant feels they can never reach you, they will be easily frustrated.
 This isn't to say that a tenant should be able to reach you 24 hours a day, every day of the week.

 You should have normal business hours when a tenant can contact you, for example from 9 A.M. to 6 P.M. on weekdays.
 During these hours, you should readily respond to tenant phone calls or emails.